-We’ve all done it: Signed up for a service with a recurring payment, used it for a few months, and then forgot about it.
-Meanwhile, the payment continued coming out of your account automatically — month after month.
+We’ve all done it: Signed up for a service with a recurring payment, used it for a few months and then forgot about it.
+Meanwhile, the payment continues coming out of your account automatically — month after month.

-But what if you had a financial assistant to analyze your spending and identify problem areas?
+But what if you had a financial assistant to analyze your spending and identify problem areas like this?

 That’s the idea behind the service Trim.
 It’s designed to help you identify unnecessary subscriptions and cancel them.
 Trim will even negotiate lower bills on your behalf, help you save money toward goals, and recommend credit cards that will help you maximize rewards.

-You can provide your login credentials for major service providers — like Comcast and AT&T — and Trim will do the rest.
-For other services, you can upload a copy of your bill, and then Trim will contact the service provider and negotiate on your behalf.
+You can provide your login credentials for major service providers — like Comcast, Time Warner (Spectrum) and AT&T — and Trim will do the rest.
+For other services, you can upload a copy of your bill, and Trim will contact the service provider and negotiate on your behalf.

 Note that this charge is a one-time fee that Trim takes upfront, so you’ll have to wait a few months for your savings to be truly realized.
 If Trim is unable to negotiate your bills down, though, you will not be charged anything.

 It’s not just your service bills that Trim can lower.
-The service also offers a custom debt payoff plan.
+Trim also offers a custom debt payoff plan.

-When you enter the program, you pay $10 per month and Trim will attempt to lower the annual percentage rates (APRs) that your creditors are charging you, and help you pay off debt faster with help from financial coaches.
+When you enter the program, you pay $10 per month and Trim will attempt to lower the annual percentage rates (APRs) that your creditors are charging you.
+Trim will also help you pay off debt faster with assistance from financial coaches.

 “Simple Savings allows you to set it and forget it with automated weekly transfers of an amount specified by you from your selected checking account.”

-Even with the cost, though, some people find this type of service worth it because it takes some of the guesswork out of achieving your financial goals.
+Even with the cost, though, some people find this type of service worth it because it takes some guesswork out of achieving your financial goals.